vancityactivist/mtfromme_gate-HA/README.md

 # Mt Fromme Gate Closing Time Home Assistant Sensor

+**UPDATE JUNE 2024**: DNV updated their page to be dynamically generated and I'm having trouble tricking the server into thinking the script is just a chrome browser.
+[GitHub Issue Link](https://github.com/vancityactivist/mtfromme_gate-HA/issues/2)

 Integrate the Mt Fromme gate closing times into Home Assistant with this custom sensor.

 ## Installation